Velvalee Dickinson: Espionage

-In NYC, Dickinson's spending outstripped the income from her shop.
-She especially spent on phonograph records, to the extent that a source would later tell authorities that they were "sick and tired" of returning phonograph records" [sic] for their boss.
-Dickinson also traveled to California annually, joined the Japan Society, often visited the Nippon Club, and befriended the NYC Japanese Consul General and Ichiro Yokoyama.
-By 1941, Dickinson was taking out loans to cover her spending.
+Dickinson's spending outstripped the income from her shop.
+She especially bought phonograph records.
+Dickinson also traveled to California annually, joined the Manhattan Japan Society, often visited the Manhattan Nippon Club, and befriended the NYC Japanese Consul General and Ichiro Yokoyama.
+By 1941, she was taking out loans to cover her spending.

 According to the St. Louis Sunday Morning, a "well-dressed Japanese" man briefly visited Dickinson's doll shop on November 26, 1941, and gave her "a small, compact bundle":

 "I may not be able to come again," he said.
 The proprietor replied that they might meet again, perhaps in Honolulu, "No, No!" the Japanese exclaimed, "Not Honolulu."

 In early 1942, she and her husband traveled to Portland, Oregon, San Francisco, and other cities on the West Coast of the United States.
-While there, one or both of them observed and made notes on United States Naval (USN) activity.
-Then, using the typewriters provided at their Pacific hotels, coded letters about US ships were written and mailed to an address in Buenos Aires, Argentina.
-The correspondence was written and signed as though they had come from Dickinson's contacts in the world of doll collecting (even including one woman's return-address), however five of these letters were returned to the US undelivered.
+While there, one or both of them observed and made notes on United States Navy activity.
+Then, using the typewriters provided at their Pacific hotels, coded letters about American ships were written and mailed to an address in Buenos Aires, Argentina.
+The correspondence was written and signed as though it had come from Dickinson's contacts in the world of doll collecting (even including one woman's return address).

-The returned letters were given to the United States Post Office Department, who turned them over to the Federal Bureau of Investigation (FBI).
+Five of these letters were returned undelivered.
+The returned letters were given to the United States Post Office Department, which turned them over to the Federal Bureau of Investigation (FBI).